attilammagyar/js80p/README.md

 Set the amplitude of the oscillation.

+<a id="usage-lfos-dist"></a>

 #### Distortion (DIST)

-Distort the waveform with a soft clipping distortion.
+Saturate the waveform using a soft clipping distortion.

 #### Randomness (RAND)